euphonie/study-notes/Computer Science/Theory/Statistics/Probability Distribution.md

 ![Student's-T distribution](https://raw.githubusercontent.com/euphonie/study-notes/master/Computer%20Science/Theory/Statistics/studentst.png)

-- **Chi-squared**.
+Denoted as

+#### **Chi-squared**
  An asymmetrical distribution that only contains non-negative values.
 Is used in hypothesis testing and determining the goodness of fit.

 ![Chi-squared distribution](https://raw.githubusercontent.com/euphonie/study-notes/master/Computer%20Science/Theory/Statistics/chisquared.png)

-- **Exponential distribution**.
+#### **Exponential distribution**
 Is used when dealing with events that are rapidly changing early on.E.g. the relevance of news articles, as time passes interest wears off.

-- **Logistic Distribution**.
+#### **Logistic Distribution**
 Is useful in forecast analysis.
 Like trying to determine a cut-off point for a successful outcome.
 E.g. It can be used to predict, in a competitive online game, how much of an in-game advantage is necessary to predict a victory.
 With forecasting, predictions would never reach true certainty.

 ### Notation
 A notation to define the type of distribution from a sample or population can be expressed as (variable, type and characteristics):